 The group currently exists as a private Facebook group.
 To request to join, you’ll answer a few questions, and the Hue You Know team will either accept or deny your request.
 Once accepted, you’ll have access to the group.
 Members post jobs, answer questions, and provide support to one another through the Facebook group.

-Part of what sets Hue You Know apart from other similar groups is their partnerships.
-Partners include Staff Me Up, the popular network for production jobs.
+Part of what sets Hue You Know apart from other similar groups is their partnerships with organizations like Staff Me Up, the popular employment network for production jobs.

 BIPOC people in the media.